carpentries-lab/metagenomics-analysis/_episodes/07-Diversity-tackled-with-R.md

 of this distance metrics are focused in a characteristic of the community (*e.g.* Unifrac distance measures the phylogenetic relationship between the species of the community).

+In the next example, we will look at the α and the β components of diversity of a dataset of fishes in three lakes.
+The most simple way to calculate the β-diversity is to calculate the species that are distinc between two lakes (sites).
+Let's take Lake A and Lake B to do an example.
+The number of species en Lake A is 3, to this quantity we will supress the number of these species that are shared with the Lake
+B: 2.
+So the number of unique species in Lake A compared to Lake B is (3-2):1.
+To this number we will sum the result of the same operations but now taken Lake B as our site of reference.
+In the end, the β diversity between Lake A and Lake B is (3-2) + (3-2) = 2.
+This process can be repeated taking each pair of lakes as the focused sites.

 <a href="{{ page.root }}/fig/03-07-02.png">
   <img src="{{ page.root }}/fig/03-07-02.png" alt="Alpha and Beta diversity diagram: Each lake has a different number of species and each species has a different number of fish individuals.
 Both metrics are taken into account to measure alfa and beta diversity." />
 </a>
 <em> Figure 2.
 Alpha and Beta diversity represented by fishes in a pond.<em/>

+If you want to read more about diversity, we recommend to you this [paper](https://link.springer.com/article/10.1007/s00442-010-1812-0) on the concept of diversity.

 For this lesson we will use Phyloseq, an R package specialized in metagenomic analysis.
 We will use it along with Rstudio to analyze our data.